-- the Constitutional Court (responsible for constitutional justice); - the Court of Cassation (the highest court outside of constitutional justice; it ensures the uniform application of legislation and eliminates the fundamental violations of human rights and freedoms); - the Criminal, Civil, Administrative and Anticorruption Courts of Appeal (these are responsible for reviewing the judicial acts of the courts of the first instance; they mostly act as courts of law, with a limited capacity to act as courts of fact - mostly in administrative and criminal proceedings); - the courts of the first instance of general jurisdiction; - the Administrative Court; - the Court of Bankruptcy (with jurisdiction to manage bankruptcy cases); and - the Anti-corruption Court.
+- the Constitutional Court (responsible for constitutional justice); - the Court of Cassation (the highest court outside of constitutional justice; it ensures the uniform application of legislation and eliminates the fundamental violations of human rights and freedoms); - the criminal, civil, administrative and anti-corruption courts of appeal (these are responsible for reviewing the judicial acts of the courts of the first instance; they mostly act as courts of law, with a limited capacity to act as courts of fact mostly in administrative and criminal proceedings);

-The Administrative Court has jurisdiction over all cases arising from public relations (both those between public bodies and those between public bodies and individuals), including disputes relating to public or alternative service, and disputes between administrative bodies that are not subject to settlement by order of precedence.
+- the courts of the first instance of general iurisdiction; - the Administrative Court; - the Court of Bankruptcy (with jurisdiction to manage bankruptcy cases); and - the Anti-corruption Court.

-The Administrative Court is the body empowered with the review of fines and other administrative acts.
+The Administrative Court has jurisdiction over all cases arising from public relations (both those between public bodies and those between public bodies and individuals), including disputes relating to public or alternative service and disputes between administrative bodies not subject to settlement by order of precedence.
+The Administrative Court is the body empowered to review fines and other administrative acts.